Rugby League World Cup hosts: 2021 (Held in 2022)

+On 15 April 2015, the UAE expressed interest in biding for the World Cup with a formal bid being later materialised.
 The UAERL believed the country has the facilities, as well as the financial backing and infrastructure to host the World Cup.
 The bid was later cancelled after rugby union officials in the UAE had the leader of the bid arrested for "managing a sporting body which is not registered and therefore not recognised by the relevant government authority".

-South Africa also expressed interest in hosting the tournament, but did not bid.

-On 25 November 2015 England’s RFL announced it had government backed plans to host the 2021 World Cup after the success of 2013.
+On 25 November 2015 England's RFL announced it had government backed plans to host the 2021 World Cup after the success of 2013.
 The RFL put in an official bid for the 2021 World Cup on 30 June 2016 with £15m funding from the government and the aim to have over 1 million spectators.
 The USARL put a bid in with the hope to grow the sport throughout North America.